Trade Forex Trading

 One of the reasons that makes this indicator is now so popular is because they are considered a "leading" (or predictive) indicator rather than lagging.
-All that is required to calculate the levels for the upcoming (current) trading day is the previous day high, low, & close prices.
+All that is required to calculate the levels for the upcoming (current) trading day is the previous day high, low, and close prices.
 These levels are calculated according to the following formulas:

-The central pivot then can be used to calculate the support & resistance areas as follows:
+The central pivot can then be used to calculate the support & resistance areas as follows:

 Resistance 1